NB-MAP provides customized workforce strategies, education and tools to trades businesses enabling the development of an in-house learning culture.

 - More journeypersons want to become mentors

-- More team members actively engage with an apprentice, supporting their professional development and also supporting their co-worker who has been assigned as the primary mentor
+- More team members actively engage with an apprentice, supporting their professional development and also supporting their co-worker that has been assigned as the primary mentor

 - Improved sense of team and increased teamwork skills observed